JakubTabor/Language_model_Pipeline/Description/README.md

 * Then i load to my nlp object **(trained small model(with few thousand en. words))**
 * I check the tools of my model and see that my pipeline is **(full of useful tools)**

-# Next i gonna put a text into my nlp object and start (for loop for every token in my object)
+# Then i gonna put a text into my nlp object and start (for loop for every token in my object)
 * It will print first the token, then description and then base word
 * Token is each word, then **(pos describe part of speech)** np.
 Verb, Num, Noun, Pron
 * lemma take word and change into base word np. eats into eat.

-# Now I gonna take another text with some useful words, I also start for loop for each word in my doc, printing first word, then label and it explanation
+# Next I gonna take another text with some useful words
+* i also start for loop for each word in my doc, printing first word, then label and it explanation
 # So I chave printed word, next it label np.
 Date, Gpe, Location, Money and finally explanation of my label np.
 "GPE | Countries, cities, states"
 # I can also print it in a good looking way using "displacy" from spacy, I use function render on my "doc" and I choose "style ent"
 # It gonna mark the most important informations, make them visible and good describe "displacy.render(doc, style = "ent")"